tnobody/katacoda-scenarios/citurs-intro/step1.md

-In this tutorial you'll learn how to test HTTP REST APIs with Citrus.

-First of all,y we need a demo web application that we would like to test.
-In this tutorial we are using the [todo-app](https://github.com/christophd/citrus-samples/tree/master/todo-app) sample web application available on GitHub.

 ## System under test
 The system under test, we want to perform our integration tests on, is a simple todo app with a few endpoints allowing us to communicate with other software components (e.g. a frontend).
 The sample application has already been prepared